lam1910/robot-control-center/README.md

 3. APIs:
 	- **GET** /path?start=(a, b)
+	    - with: start is the start position of the robot either point A or point B

 4. Return:
 	- For success, return HTTP 200 and a Json with 3 fields: